If you’ve been searching for some insight regarding the upcoming renewal of your surety bond, you’ve come to the right place.

-There are surety bonds that are issued for indefinite periods; and then there are those that are valid within a specific period.
+There are surety bonds that are issued for indefinite periods.
+There are also those that are valid within a specific period.

 Take license and permit bonds as an example.
-Often times, the validity of these bonds coincide with the duration of the license.
+Often, the validity of these bonds coincides with the duration of the license.

-- Continuous until cancelled – the bond will be enforceable until the surety provides a cancellation notice to the Obligee.
+- Continuous until canceled – The bond will be enforceable until the surety provides a cancellation notice to the Obligee.

 What are the types of Surety Bond renewals and extensions?